Skip to main content

 • Photo booth props: Min 5, Max 25 (package deals)

-Quantity limits only apply to per-unit pricing.
+Quantity limits only apply to Per unit, Per unit per hour, and Per unit per guest.
 Flat rate and other pricing models don’t use these controls.
+Flat and Per unit do not use minimum price.

 Configure pricing models: